Hardcoreprawn/servicenow-azuread-sso-automation/README.md

 ## Security Best Practices

-- Never store secrets in code or plain YAML.
-- Use least-privilege for all service principals and connections.
-- Audit and rotate credentials regularly.
-- Use remote state with encryption and RBAC.
-- Review all scripts and pipelines for security and test coverage.

 ## Requirements
-- Azure DevOps with pipeline permissions
-- ServiceNow instance and API credentials
-- Terraform (installed via devcontainer)

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.